-The Altura is Butora's alternative the popular La Sportiva TC Pro, and while rabid fans of the TC probably won't be switching to these hemp-lined green trad climbing machines, folks who just don't vibe with the TC Pro have a comfortable option for long days on the big stone.
-These aren't straight-up copies of the TCs, though they might look like it.
+The Altura is Butora's alternative the popular La Sportiva TC Pro, and while rabid fans of the TC probably won't be switching to these hemp-lined trad climbing machines, folks who just don't vibe with the TC Pro have a comfortable option for long days on the big stone.
+Although they might look like it, these aren't straight-up copies of the TCs.
 The Alturas have high top ankle protection, a rand that comes up fairly high for a trad shoe, and these things are as stiff as a board (without actually being board lasted).
-Like the Best Buy Award Winning Butora Acro, the Altura is available wide (green) and narrow (orange) versions.
+The Altura is available wide (green) and narrow (orange) versions.

 Butora Altura Review

 Compare prices at 2 resellers Pros: Comfortable, durable, good edging, great ankle protection in wide cracks